GrayHatter/gr.ht/content/posts/consent-is-required.md

 > back in if they really needed.
 As a bonus doing it this way protects users who
 > might have been confused about the "new login" email and aren't sure what to
 > do.
 It's safer for them if we leave just the new session we know is good.
 But
 > this is your user flow right?
-You, [and your team], are the one who get's to
+You, [and your team], are the one who gets to
 > make the final recommendation and decision here.
 So really it's up to you to
 > decide if you want the default to be protecting users, or trying to increase
 > [the number of daily active users] with sessions we don't know are real.
 But
 > whatever you decide, [Team Name] Security will be there to back your decision,
-> which ever you want to go with.
+> whichever you want to go with.
 If you want to invalidate sessions, but you
 > get any pushback [from your team], let us know and we'd be happy to make it a
 > security requirement for you, and then we'd be the ones to handle any
 > arguments.